Ghana is more than ripe for a coup d’etat – Asiedu Nketia

 Recommended articles

-He, however, pointed out that the country will not go on that trajectory because of the tolerance of Ghanaians.
+He, however, pointed out that the country would not go on that trajectory because of the tolerance of Ghanaians.

 “If you look at our history, you will see that the things that have led to previous coup d’états in this country were even less than what is happening now.
 But the only thing that is saving us is the tolerance and our collective history,” he told Evans Mensah on Joy News.